This week I’m talking about how often you should text, how to talk about commitment and respecting yourself in a relationship.

 It all starts with you – not them.

-A: In many ways yes, but it works for men too.
+Answer: In many ways, yes, but it works for men too.

 Relationships are a bit like mirrors – what we give out we get back and I think people leave because the way they feel has changed.

 But if you’re saying will a woman be attracted to a man because he charms her, compliments her and generally smooth talks her, I’d say possibly but that’s no guarantee she’ll stick around.

 Shakespeare once referred to compliments as “sweet breath” and that’s about it if there’s no substance to the relationship.

 Rather than rely on the gift of the gab, you need to have faith and confidence in your own attractiveness and just be yourself – without all the hot air.

 Question: How many times should I call or text my girlfriend?

 I’ve always had this problem.
 How many times should I call my girlfriend!
 How many hours (max or min) should be between text or calls?!
 Or should I always be the first to text or call in a day?
 Or how much should I expect her to call or text me – in the beginning of a relationship or in a committed one!